saltconf/salt35/presenter/index.md

 ## Information for Presenters

-All accepted works will be included in the proceedings even if presenters are unable to present in person.
+SALT35 is primarily an in-person conference; however if a presenter is unable to attend due to visa, health, or any other restrictions, we can accommodate pre-recorded talks.
+If you wish to submit a pre-recorded talk, please let us know by May 5, 2025.
+All accepted works will be included in the proceedings even if presenters are unable to attend.

-If come we are able to make pre-recorded presentations available.
+ASL interpretation will be available for all keynote talks and presentations.

 Please let us know if you have any questions: salt35.harvard@gmail.com.

 ## Important Dates